balzac-lang/balzac-doc/source/transactions.rst

         output = 1 BTC : fun(n:int) . n == 42
     }

-Generally, the :balzac:`output` field can contains a list of :balzac:`B : fun(x:TypeX,...,y:TypeY) .
+Generally, the :balzac:`output` field can contain a list of :balzac:`B : fun(x:TypeX,...,y:TypeY) .
 E`,
 denoted by the list delimiters ``[...]`` and separated by ``;``.
 For example: